MarlinFirmware/MarlinDocumentation/_features/unified_bed_leveling.md

 G29 S1          ; Save to slot 1, return to G26 for further refinement.
 ```

-### UBL without a z-probe
+### UBL without a Z-probe

-UBL also includes the features previously provided by `MESH_BED_LEVELING` and `PROBE_MANUALLY`, allowing the user to take advantage of the system without having a z-probe at all.
+UBL also includes the features previously provided by `MESH_BED_LEVELING` and `PROBE_MANUALLY`, allowing the user to take advantage of the system without having a Z-probe at all.
 Again, the initialization and start-up process needs to be varied a bit.

 As in the case of no LCD, it is important to have good physical leveling of the bed before you start here - **especially** if you try to skip the manual probing step.